 “The stigma of chronic pain is one of the most difficult aspects of living with chronic pain.
 If you have chronic pain, people can sometimes judge you for it.
 Specifically, they can sometimes disapprovingly judge you for how you are coping with it.
 If you rest or nap because of the pain, they think you rest or nap too much.
 If they catch you crying, they become impatient and think you cry too much.
 If you don’t work because of the pain, you face scrutiny over why you don’t.
 If you go to your healthcare provider, they ask, “Are you going to the doctor again?”
 Maybe, they think that you take too many medications.
 In any of these ways, they disapprove of how you are coping with pain.
 These disapproving judgments are the stigma of living with chronic pain.” – Murray J. McAlisterChronic pain quote

-Some of the ways that chronic pain management includes Pilates, acupuncture, painkillers, various types of physical therapy and warm baths in Epsom salts.
+Some of the ways that chronic pain can be managed includes Pilates, acupuncture, painkillers, various types of physical therapy and warm baths in Epsom salts.
 As a mom trying to manage chronic pain, it is also important to keep the following in mind as you fight to get through each day.

 - Show up.
 You might not be able to do the things with your kids that they would like you to but you can show up and be present for as much of what they get up to as possible.
 Just knowing you are interested in them and their own interests will mean so much to them.